Disclosure: This post has affiliate links.

 Alaska’s different types of rivers

 In Alaska, there are many rivers with a lot of sloughs and bogs.
 The latter flood occasionally when a river has high waters.
 Alaska has two types of rivers.
 Those that are glacier-fed like the Tanana River carry a lot of silt and look like latte.
 They have their highest water in summer when the glaciers release a lot of water.
-The other rivers are rain fed.
-Typically, rain fed rivers like the Chena River in the photos of this post have relatively clear water in the Interior.
+The other rivers are rain-fed.
+Typically, rain-fed rivers like the Chena River in the photos of this post have relatively clear water in the Interior.
+You may also see some foam on the rivers meaning they are healthy.

 In the old times rivers were used for transport in summer